Library: Policy

 (1) OKDHS may require a chemical drug screen;

-(2) OKDHS is required to make a referral to the Child Abuse and Neglect Hotline (Hotline) as a result of a positive screen for illegal use of a controlled substance or substances;
+(2) OKDHS may make a referral to the Child Abuse and Neglect Hotline (Hotline) as a result of a positive screen; and

-(4) the parent or needy caretaker has a right to withdraw the TANF application with no drug screen or child welfare referral required or penalty applied.
+(3) the parent or needy caretaker has a right to withdraw the TANF application with no drug screen or child welfare referral required or penalty applied.
 This request may be made before or after the Substance Abuse Subtle Screening Inventory (SASSI) is completed, but it must be made before the chemical drug screen is initiated.
-When the chemical drug test seal is broken, the parent or needy caretaker may not withdraw the application.
-If the parent or needy caretaker refuses to complete chemical drug screen, the worker denies the TANF benefit for reason 44 "Failed or refused to cooperate in determining eligibility;" and
+Once the chemical drug test seal is broken, the parent or needy caretaker may not withdraw the application.
+If parent or needy caretaker refuses to complete chemical drug screen, the worker denies the TANF benefit for reason 44 "Failed or refused to cooperate in determining eligibility.

 (b) The worker completes Form 08TW003E, Interagency Referral and Information, to refer adult applicants to a designated provider to conduct the SASSI.